Higgs flavor phenomenology in a supersymmetric left-right model with parity: Flavor physics induced by heavy Higgs

 $R_{y_e} \ll 1$ means that a severe tuning is required by $y_e$.
 Fig.~\ref{fig:lito3lj-tune} shows the same plot as Fig.~\ref{fig:lito3lj} using the same data and different color manner depending on the values of $R_{y_e}$.

 The red filled circle, blue filled square, green circle and magenta square correspond to $R_{y_e} \geq 1$, $1 > R_{y_e} \geq 0.1$, $0.1 > R_{y_e} \geq 0.01$ and $0.01 > R_{y_e} \geq 0.001$, respectively.
 In this plot, we omit the future prospect for BR$(\mu \to 3 e)$ for simplicity.
 The low density area mentioned above can be read as the case of $0.01 > R_{y_e} \geq 0.001$.
 Therefore, the main reason for the low density of the scattering plots is due to the failure of the fit to $y_e$.
 We also see that the larger LFV effects are induced when there is the severer tuning for $y_e$.
+This relation between the tuning level and LFV prediction is one of the important observations of our new analysis.

 Next, we discuss the predictions for the $\mu$-$e$ conversion in nuclei.
 The relevant four fermi operators are

 The branching ratio of the $\mu$-$e$ conversion can be calculated by following Ref.~\cite{Kitano:2002mt}: